kohya-ss/sd-scripts/README.md

 SD3 training is done with `sd3_train.py`.

+__Jul  11, 2024__: Fixed to work t5xxl with `fp16`.
+If you change the dtype to `fp16` for t5xxl, please remove existing latents cache files (`*_sd3.npz`).
+The shift in `sd3_minimum_inference.py` is fixed to 3.0.
+Thanks to araleza!

-__Jun 29, 2024__: Fixed mixed precision training with fp16 is not working.
+Jun 29, 2024: Fixed mixed precision training with fp16 is not working.
 Fixed the model is in bf16 dtype even without `--full_bf16` option (this could worsen the training result).

 `fp16` and `bf16` are available for mixed precision training.
 We are not sure which is better.